-Bill O’Donnell, Sr. has published more than 100 papers in professional journals in the areas of stress analysis methods, fracture, creep rupture, buckling and corrosion fatigue life evaluation methods.
+Bill O’Donnell, Sr. has published & co-published more than 100 papers in professional journals in the areas of stress analysis methods, fracture, creep rupture, buckling and corrosion fatigue life evaluation methods and Fracture Mechanics.

 O’Donnell Consulting performs design, analysis and troubleshooting including corrosion fatigue, flaw sensitivity, crack propagation, creep rupture and brittle fracture analyses.